Towards Generalized Certified Robustness with Multi-Norm Training: Introduction

-\begin{itemize}[leftmargin=*] \item We propose a new $l_2$ deterministic certified training defense without relying on specific model architecture choices, as well as propose multiple methods (CURE-Joint, CURE-Max, CURE-Random) for multi-norm certified training with better union and geometric certified robustness. \item We devise techniques including bound alignment, connecting natural training with certified training, and certified fine-tuning for better union robustness.
-CURE-Scratch and CURE-Finetune further facilitate the multi-norm certified training procedure and advance multi-norm robustness. \item Compared with SOTA single-norm training method~\citep{muller2022certified}, \textbf{CURE} improves union robustness up to $22.8\%$ on MNIST, $23.9\%$ on CIFAR-10, and $8.0\%$ on TinyImagenet.
-Further, it improves robustness against diverse unseen geometric perturbations up to $0.6\%$ on MNIST and $6.8\%$ on CIFAR-10, paving the way to universal certified robustness. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We design a theoretical framework to analyze the multi-norm certified robustness tradeoff.
+Based on this, we propose three training methods, CURE-Joint, CURE-Max, and CURE-Random with different loss formulations for better union and generalized certified robustness.

+\item Inspired by our theoretical findings, we introduce techniques including bound alignment, connecting natural training with certified training, and certified fine-tuning for better union robustness.
+CURE-Scratch and CURE-Finetune further facilitate our multi-norm certified training procedure and advance multi-norm robustness.

+\item Compared with a SOTA certified training method~\citep{muller2022certified}, \textbf{CURE} improves union robustness up to $32.0\%$ on MNIST, $25.8\%$ on CIFAR-10, and $10.6\%$ on TinyImagenet.
+It improves robustness against unseen geometric and patch perturbations up to $0.6\%, 8.5\%$ on MNIST and $6.8\%, 16\%$ on CIFAR-10.